gileck/kickstart-2017/camp/HTML/exercises/03-Design-To-Markup/README.md

 Mission
 --------

-Build a semantic HTML markup from the screenshot of the website design.
+Build a semantic HTML markup from the [crowd.il](./crowd.il.jpg) screenshot.
 Work on the `index.html` next to this file.

 Requirements